How Utilitarian Are OpenAI's Models Really? Replicating and Reinterpreting Pfeffer, Kr\"ugel, and Uhl (2025): Method

 \subsection{Response Classification}

 Following Pfeffer et al., I classify responses into four categories: Yes, No, Other (no clear answer but engagement), and N/A (refusal).
+Throughout, ``Yes'' denotes the utilitarian answer, endorsing the sacrifice of one to save five (pulling the lever, pushing the person).
 GPT-4o produces responses that start with refusal language (``I'm sorry, but I can't provide a straightforward answer'') but then discuss the dilemma at length.
-Following Pfeffer et al., I classify these as Other rather than N/A. I tried to match their classification (details in Supplementary Materials~S4).
+Following Pfeffer et al., I classify these as Other rather than N/A. I tried to match their classification (details in the Supplementary Materials, Section~S4).